 Influencers can be an integral part of your FOMO efforts by driving demand or providing a feeling of being in the know.
 As credible and often aspirational sources, influencers bring an emotional element to your product or service.
 Their audiences trust their recommendations and can feel a heightened sense of interest or desire for a shared experience.
 GenZ especially resonates more with this authentic messaging compared to traditional advertising forms.

 You can also use FOMO in influencer marketing to prompt consumer action by creating a campaign based around scarcity or exclusivity.
 When stock is restricted, or there’s only a certain number of signups available, or a time-limited discount, consumers feel a sense of urgency which creates demand and drives purchasing decisions.
-Invitation-only websites, memberships, and content providers all prompt curiosity and a desire to be part of an exclusive group.
+Invitation-only websites, memberships, pop-up shops, and content providers all prompt curiosity and a desire to be part of an exclusive group.